cschuijt/libft-unit-test/README.md

   	cc munit.c test.c -L . -l ft -o test
   	./test
   ```
 4. That's it!
 Run `make test` to recompile the library, then compile and run the test file.
+If you're on an operating system which doesn't use BSD libaries by default, you may have to add `-lbsd` to the task listed above.

  ## Configuration
  Near the top of `test.c` there are several booleans which let you turn different parts of the test suite (part 1, part 2 and the bonus part) on or off.
 By setting the value to `false`, the tests will be skipped. __Please note that the tests won't compile if you have not yet written all of the functions in your selected parts!__ The ability to opt out of later parts is there for your convenience.